martenframework/marten/docs/docs/models-and-databases/introduction.md

 * the getter and setter methods that are generated for the field in the model class
 * how field values are actually validated

-Marten provides numerous build-in field types that cover common web development needs.
+Marten provides numerous built-in field types that cover common web development needs.
 The complete list of supported fields is covered in the [model fields reference](./reference/fields).

 :::note
-It is possible to write custom model fields and to use them in your model definitions.
+It is possible to write custom model fields and use them in your model definitions.
 See [How to create custom model fields](./how-to/create-custom-model-fields) for more details.
 :::

 ### Common field options

-In addition to their identifiers and types, fields can take keyword arguments that allow to further configure their behaviours and how they map to database columns.
+In addition to their identifiers and types, fields can take keyword arguments that allow to further configure their behaviors and how they map to database columns.
 Most of the time those additional keyword arguments are optional, but they can be mandatory depending on the considered field type.

 Some of these optional field arguments are shared across all the available fields.
 Below is a list of the ones you'll encounter most frequently.

 #### `null`

-The `null` argument allows to define whether a field is allowed to store `NULL` values in the database.
+The `null` argument allows defining whether a field is allowed to store `NULL` values in the database.
 The default value for this argument is `false`.

 #### `blank`

-The `blank` argument allows to define whether a field is allowed to receive blank values from a validation perspective.
+The `blank` argument allows defining whether a field is allowed to receive blank values from a validation perspective.
 The fields with `blank: false` that receive blank values will make their associated model record validation fail.
 The default value for this argument is `false`.

 #### `default`

-The `default` argument allows to define a default value for a given field.
+The `default` argument allows defining a default value for a given field.
 The default value for this argument is `nil`.

 #### `unique`

-The `unique` argument allows to define that values for a specific field must be unique throughout the associated table.
+The `unique` argument allows defining that values for a specific field must be unique throughout the associated table.
 The default value for this argument is `false`.

 ### Mandatory primary key